 The success of any construction project relies on accurate planning and attention to detail.
 Unfortunately, it’s all too common for crucial steps to be missed in a rush to meet deadlines or cut costs.
 This can result in major problems down the line, including structural issues, safety hazards, and costly delays.

 Establishing clear lines of communication among team members can help to ensure that no one overlooks critical tasks.
-Catching and fixing mistakes early on will also ultimately save time and resources in the long run.
+Catching and fixing mistakes early on will save time and resources in the long run.

 Poor management of resources